sagemath/sagewiki_to_gh-2022-10-10/days4/projects.md

  * didier deshommes: Improve support for '''SAGE on NexentaOS'''.
 Several packages need to be patched.
  * Yi Qiang:
   * Improve overhead of running jobs with DSage
-  * Completely convert to GNUTLS
+  * Completely convert to GNUTLS (use gnutls tools to generate certificates, etc.)

-  * Finish implementing a web interface to dsage with Alex and Dorian
+  * Improve web interface to dsage with Alex and Dorian
   * Finish implementing gmp-ecm wrapper
   * Help out with porting the notebook server to twisted
   * Implement parallel running of doctests